|Templot Companion||search||remove search highlighting||if the A-Z Index tab is missing click here|

 Templot lets you print the construction templates for all manner of trackwork designs, and create full layout track plans using them.
 In understanding the purpose of Templot you may find it helpful to read through a few pages of the Templot Explained beginners guide.

 If you prefer to buy ready-made model railway track from makers such as Peco, DCC Concepts, Marcway, Atlas, Tillig, etc., then Templot has little to offer you, and you have probably come to the wrong place.
 There are many other computer programs available for layout design using such ready-made track.
 See for example:

 SCARM, XTrackCad (free), AnyRail (inexpensive, recommended), Winrail, 3rd PlanIt (more expensive)

 and many others.
 But Templot isn't one of them.
 You can find them via Google, or ask on web forums.

 Yes, Templot is free for anyone to use.

-If you find Templot useful you may like to make a donation towards its further development and costs.
+If you find Templot useful you may like to make a contribution towards its further development and costs.

 Q. Will Templot run on my computer ?